Get notified of page updates

 Regardless of cancer type, people with a mutation may benefit from testing and may qualify for clinical trials looking for more effective treatments for cancer.

-Note that when we use "men" and "women" we are referring to the sex you were assigned at birth.
+Note that where we say "women" we are referring to people assigned female at birth.

 Experts estimate that women with mutations who have been diagnosed with cancer have about a 6-8 percent risk for developing a second cancer within 10 years.
 Because of this increased risk, some women who are diagnosed with breast cancer who test positive for an in may choose mastectomy rather than and radiation.
 Mutation carriers who undergo mastectomy are less likely to develop a second breast cancer.